hashicorp/consul/website/source/docs/connect/configuration.html.md

 entries](/docs/agent/options.html#config_entries).

-No agent-wide configuration is necessary for client agents but if you plan on using the observability features of connect, you may want to enable [centralized service configuration](/docs/agent/options.html#enable_central_service_config) on clients.
+No agent-wide configuration is necessary for client agents but if you plan on using the observability features of Connect, you may want to enable [centralized service configuration](/docs/agent/options.html#enable_central_service_config) on clients.